allan-lewis/allans-home-lab/README.md

 If L2 succeeds, downstream layers can assume that required infrastructure is present and reachable.

+## L3 – OS Convergence

+**Purpose:**
+Converge provisioned hosts into a consistent, policy-compliant operating system state based on OS and persona.

+L3 is responsible for transforming a newly provisioned machine into a predictable, trustworthy host.
+It applies all operating-system-level configuration and enables host capabilities, while remaining intentionally unaware of any specific application workloads.

+### Responsibilities

+L3 focuses on host-level concerns, including:

+- Applying OS-specific baselines (e.g. Ubuntu vs Arch)
+- Installing and configuring system packages
+- Managing users, groups, and SSH access
+- Enforcing security and hardening policies
+- Configuring system services and daemons
+- Installing monitoring and metrics agents
+- Installing backup frameworks (scheduling, logging, rotation)
+- Enabling runtime capabilities based on persona (e.g. Docker engine)
+- Establishing standardized directory structures and permissions

+L3 answers the question: *“What kind of machine is this?”*

+### What L3 Does *Not* Do

+L3 does **not**:

+- Deploy application workloads or services
+- Manage application configuration or data
+- Define backup targets or application-specific fragments
+- Expose user-facing functionality
+- Perform runtime orchestration or health validation

+Anything that represents a concrete workload or service belongs to L4.

+### Personas and Capabilities

+Personas are applied at L3 to define **capabilities**, not workloads.
+Examples include:

+- A host capable of running Docker Compose workloads
+- A Kubernetes node with container runtime and kubelet installed
+- A VPN gateway with appropriate kernel and firewall configuration

+Personas may enable or disable capabilities selectively, but they do not imply that any application is actually running.

+### Outputs

+L3 produces fully converged hosts that are:

+- Reachable and consistently configured
+- Idempotent and safe to re-run
+- Equipped with declared runtime capabilities
+- Ready for workload deployment

+These hosts are consumed directly by L4 for application orchestration.

+### Why L3 Exists

+By isolating OS convergence and capability enablement into L3, the system:

+- Prevents application logic from mutating base system state
+- Enables safe host rebuilds without entangling workloads
+- Keeps OS policy centralized and auditable
+- Establishes a clean contract between infrastructure and applications

+If L3 succeeds, downstream layers can assume a stable, well-understood host substrate.

+## L4 – Runtime Orchestration & Validation

+**Purpose:**
+Deploy, manage, and validate application workloads on converged hosts.

+L4 is responsible for everything that turns a capable host into a *useful system*.
+It applies workload-specific configuration, deploys services, and validates that those services are operating as intended.

+Unlike earlier layers, L4 is explicitly **stateful** and **workload-aware**.

+### Responsibilities

+L4 focuses on runtime and application-level concerns, including:

+- Deploying application workloads (e.g. Docker Compose stacks, Kubernetes manifests)
+- Managing application configuration and secrets
+- Creating and managing application data directories and volumes
+- Applying application-specific backup fragments
+- Configuring ingress, routing, and service exposure
+- Applying workload-aware networking and policy (e.g. VPN routing rules)
+- Performing runtime validation and health checks
+- Restarting, upgrading, or removing application stacks

+L4 answers the question: *“What is this system currently running?”*

+### What L4 Does *Not* Do

+L4 does **not**:

+- Install or configure base operating system packages
+- Modify OS-level security or hardening policy
+- Install runtime substrates (e.g. Docker engine, container runtime)
+- Assume responsibility for host identity or baseline correctness

+L4 consumes capabilities established by L3, but must not redefine them.

+### Execution Characteristics

+- L4 is designed to be **safe to re-run** as applications change
+- L4 may be run independently of earlier layers when iterating on workloads
+- Failures in L4 should not compromise host integrity

+### Outputs

+L4 produces:

+- Running application services
+- User-facing functionality
+- Runtime state and data
+- Health and observability signals

+If L4 succeeds, the system is not just provisioned — it is operational.

 ## Layer Dependency Model

 The orchestration stack is intentionally **linear**: each layer depends only on the layers below it, and produces outputs consumed by the layers above it.